 It is wise to plan ahead and schedule your appointment 3 to 6 months in advance.
 I can sometimes schedule sooner if I've have a cancellation.
 If you need a last minute tuning I will try to accommodate you as best as possible or connect you with another tuner in your area.
 Existing customers have priority.

 The quality of any piano tuning is inversely proportional to the level of noise in the area during the tuning!

 DO NOT let anyone “bang” on the keys.
 This can put the piano instantly out of tune, as well as cause damage to the action.

-A piano is affected by temperature and humidity.
-Changes in temperature can put a piano out of tune more quickly, but this does not usually cause damage.
-Changes in humidity can not only put a piano out of tune quickly, but most likely WILL cause damage.
+A piano is affected by humidity.
+Changes in humidity can not only put a piano out of tune quickly, but extreme fluxuations can cause damage over time.
 The problem with this type of damage is that it is slow and subtle, and doesn’t always show until it’s too late.
 A piano needs to be kept between 35% and 50% humidity, with 42% being ideal.
 This can be done by treating the room with a humidistat controlled humidifier and/or dehumidifier, or with a climate control system developed specifically for pianos.
 You can learn more about these systems here.